MuellerMatthew/MTA-Mass-Transit/README.md

 # How to run
 1. Clone the repo
-2. open and run eiter main.py or main.ipynb to download the data and create shapefiels
+2. open and run eiter main.py or main.ipynb to download the data and create shapefiles